kokic/blog/source/_posts/2023/fukugen.md

 [^27]: 6 is the degree of the pull-back to the projective line (the compactification of the $λ$-line in the Legendre representation $y^2=x(x−1)(x−λ)$ of elliptic curves, $λ≠0$,$1$,$∞$) of the divisor at infinity of the natural compactification of the moduli stack of elliptic curves over integers tensored with rational numbers.

 [^28]: Over the complex numbers the property analogous to the Szpiro conjecture is interesting even though not difficult to establish.
-For a smooth projective surface equipped with a structure of non-split minimal elliptic surface fibred over a smooth projective connected complex curve of genus g, such that the fibration admits a global section, and, moreover, components of every singular fibre are projective lines which intersect transversally and form an n-gon, this property states that the sum of the number of components of singular fibres does not exceed 6 times the sum of the number of singular fibres and of g.
+For a smooth projective surface equipped with a structure of non-split minimal elliptic surface fibred over a smooth projective connected complex curve of genus g, such that the fibration admits a global section, and, moreover, components of every singular fibre are projective lines which intersect transversally and form an $n$-gon, this property states that the sum of the number of components of singular fibres does not exceed 6 times the sum of the number of singular fibres and of g.
 This is a more precise bound than the asymptotic bounds in the arithmetic case.
-Among several proofs of this property, a proof by Fedor Bogomolov (extended by Shou-Wu Zhang) used the hyperbolic geometry of the upper half-plane, it reduces the proof to checking that the rotations of n-gons are synchronized.
+Among several proofs of this property, a proof by Fedor Bogomolov (extended by Shou-Wu Zhang) used the hyperbolic geometry of the upper half-plane, it reduces the proof to checking that the rotations of $n$-gons are synchronized.
 This proof has various analogies with IUT, discussed in Shinichi Mochizuki, “Bogomolov’s Proof of the Geometric Version of the Szpiro Conjecture from the Point of View of Inter-universal Teichmüller Theory,” Research in the Mathematical Sciences 3:6 (2016).
 Kobi Kremnitzer recently found that the essential part of Bogomolov–Zhang’s proof rediscovers the Milnor inequality proved in 1958.

 [^29]: For details see the last paragraph of sect.
 2.12 of Ivan Fesenko, “Arithmetic Deformation Theory via Algebraic Fundamental Groups and Nonarchimedean Theta-Functions, Notes on the Work of Shinichi Mochizuki,” European Journal of Mathematics 1 (2015):405–40.
 It mentions two alternatives to try to achieve a more explicit bound.
 A short paper on the first alternative was very recently produced by Vesselin Dimitrov.